-The mounting holes are slightly different for 2016-2017 models compared to the 2018 – 2019 so make sure you order the correct one for your motorcycle.
+The mounting holes are slightly different for 2016-2017 models compared to the 2018-2019 models so make sure you order the correct one for your motorcycle.
 Adding a windshield will really make the bike stand out.

-Having bar end mirrors will make your FZ07 look very aggressive.
+Having bar-end mirrors will make your FZ07 look very aggressive.
 I even find that I do get a better image from stock due to the mirrors being further apart.
-The tow choices you really have are round or any other shape other than round, like a diamond for instance.
+The two choices you really have are round or any other shape other than round, like a diamond for instance.

-Do check your local motor vehicle regulations on minium size motorcycle mirrors.
+Do check your local motor vehicle regulations on minimum-size motorcycle mirrors.

 I find for round side mirrors that convex shape will give you a better viewing angle.
-The only problem with bar-end rear vision mirrors is that it will add a few inches to the handlebar length.
-Just be sure to swing them in if parking you motorbike in a small tight area.
+The only problem with bar-end rear vision mirrors is that they will add a few inches to the handlebar length.
+Just be sure to swing them in if parking your motorbike in a small tight area.

-The bar end mirrors that work well for me are called Driven Racing D-Axis – Silver DXM-SL.
-I like these as they clamp onto the handlebar sliders.
+The bar-end mirrors that work well for me are MZS Bar-end mirrors.
+I like these as they clamp onto some Rhinomoto sliders.
 I found that cheaper plastic mirrors clamp to the inside of the handlebar and over time they will vibrate loose.